 The Best Air Cleaning House Plants

 So which plants are the best for cleaning the air and what chemicals do they remove?
-The infographic below used with the permission of Barratt Homes illustrates this information in an easily understandable way with helpful pictures of the plants themselves and the care required to maintain them.
+The infographic below used with the permission of Barratt Homes illustrates this information in an easily understandable way.
+It includes helpful pictures of the plants themselves and the care required to maintain them.

 What house plants have you had the best luck with in your home environment?
 I am currently using the Lilyturf and Devil’s Ivy among a few other plants not on this list.
 I’ve also had very good luck growing the Broadleaf Lady Palm and English Ivy.

 Sources and More Information